![]() |

 to have lasted only one year.
 R. J.

-styles including Louis XV, Louis XVI, Empire, Georgian, and American Colonial,
+Horner & Company produced furniture in a number of traditional styles including Louis XV, Louis XVI, Empire, Georgian, and American Colonial,

 as well as in the progressive Art Nouveau and Arts and Crafts styles.
 The firm also specialized in the manufacture